Sun Hao: Fall of Eastern Wu

-In 279, after Sima Yan accepted the advice of Wang Jun and Du Yu, the Jin dynasty finally launched a major attack aiming to conquer Eastern Wu.
+In the summer of 279, Guo Ma rose in rebellion in Guangzhou.
+In late 279, after Sima Yan accepted the advice of Wang Jun and Du Yu, the Jin dynasty finally launched a major attack aiming to conquer Eastern Wu.
 The attack was in six prongs: with the forces led by Sima Yan's uncle, Sima Zhou; Wang Hun (王渾); Wang Rong; Hu Fen (胡奮); Du; and Wang Jun, with the largest forces under Wang Hun and Wang Jun's command.
 Each of the Jin forces advanced quickly and captured the border cities that they were targeting with Wang Jun's fleet heading east down the Yangtze and clearing the river of Wu fleets.
 The Wu imperial chancellor Zhang Ti made a last-ditch attempt to defeat Wang Hun's force, but was defeated and killed.
 Wang Hun, Wang Jun, and Sima Zhou each headed for Jianye.
 Sun Hao was forced to surrender in May 280.

 Sun Hao and his clan were escorted to the Jin capital Luoyang.
+(Note: Vol.81 of Zizhi Tongjian recorded that Sun Hao reached Luoyang on the 1st day of the 5th month, which corresponds to 15 Jun 280 in the Julian calendar.)
 Sun Hao, now a captive, humiliated himself by covering himself with mud and having himself bound behind his back.
 Sima Yan had Sun Hao unbound and had him seated next to him at the next imperial gathering.
 He remarked, "I have set this seat for you for a long time."
 Sun Hao responded, "I also had a seat for your imperial majesty in Jianye."
 When the Jin official Jia Chong, seeking to humiliate Sun Hao, asked, "I heard that you had such cruel punishments as poking out people's eyes and peeling the facial skin off people.
 What kind of punishment is this?"
 Sun Hao replied, "If a subordinate planned to murder his emperor or was treacherous, I would use those punishments on him."
 Jia Chong, who was instrumental in the Wei emperor Cao Mao's death, felt humiliated and did not respond.

 Sima Yan pardoned Sun Hao and further granted the latter the title "Marquis Guiming" (literally "the marquis who resigns to his fate") on 9 July 280.
 Sun Hao's sons were made junior officials in the Jin government.
 Sun Hao died in early 284.